RuthLD/Election_Analysis/README.md

 # Election_Analysis
 Learning to use Python by analyzing election data.
-Project #3 of Data Analysis Bootcamp

 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent congressional election.